awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/viewing-monitoring-graphs.md

 You can monitor the following types of metrics:
 + **Auto Scaling metrics** – Auto Scaling metrics are turned on only when you enable them\.
 For more information, see [Enable Auto Scaling group metrics \(console\)](ec2-auto-scaling-cloudwatch-monitoring.md#as-enable-group-metrics)\.
 When Auto Scaling metrics are enabled, the monitoring graphs show data published at one\-minute granularity for Auto Scaling metrics\.
-+ **EC2 metrics** – If detailed monitoring is enabled, the monitoring graphs show data published at one\-minute granularity for EC2 metrics\.
++ **EC2 metrics** – If detailed monitoring is enabled, the monitoring graphs show data published at one\-minute granularity for instance metrics\.
 For more information, see [Configure monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.

 **To view monitoring graphs using the Amazon EC2 Auto Scaling console**

-1. Open the Amazon EC2 Auto Scaling console at [https://console\.aws\.amazon\.com/ec2autoscaling/](https://console.aws.amazon.com/ec2autoscaling/)\.
+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/), and choose **Auto Scaling Groups** from the navigation pane\.

 1. Select the check box next to the Auto Scaling group that you want to view metrics for\.